sodafoundation/documentation/content/guides/user-guides/multi-cloud/object-archival-restore/_index.md

 * Select the **Retrieval Tier**.
 Please refer the Cloud vendor docs for more details on the **Retrieval Tier** and the SLAs and costing for the same
 * Click *OK*
 	![multi-cloud object restore](soda_object_restore.png?raw=true)
+{{% notice note %}}

-> **Once the restoration of object is inititated, it may take time for the availability of the object to be downloaded.
-Refer cloud vendor docs for the availability corresponding to the chosen Retrieval Tier**
+Once the restoration of object is inititated, it may take time for the availability of the object to be downloaded.
+Refer cloud vendor docs for the availability corresponding to the chosen Retrieval Tier
+{{% /notice %}}

 ## Download of archived object
 Once the restoration of object is complete, the object can be downloaded by clicking on the **Download** Operation